oxygenxml/web-author-sample-plugins/README.md

 Plugin that switches Web Author to a comments-only mode.

+### web-author-custom-author-style

+Plugin that enforces a custom stylesheet for all XML documents loaded in Web Author.

 ### web-author-filter-styles

 Plugin that adds a Styles Filter that can be used to replace the CSS styles associated to an element or a pseudo element.